Skip to Content

 Road trips in Texas that include Big Bend should also include stops in Marfa and Terlingua along the way.

-The small town of Marfa will have you trying to decide if the Marfa lights are one of the natural wonders of the area or are from aliens.
+The small town of Marfa will have you trying to decide if the Marfa lights are one of the area’s natural wonders or are from aliens.

-It will also have you exploring Texas history museums and eating some really great food.
+It will also have you exploring Texas history museums and eating great food.

 Terlingua and Big Bend

-Terlingua is an eccentric Texas town that is known as a Texas ghost town.
+Terlingua is an eccentric Texas town known as a Texas ghost town.

 This tiny town is home to some quirky places to stay, some interesting roadside attractions, and a population of 50 people!

-This is one of the best Texas road trips for outdoor lovers as it ends up in Big Bend National Park.
+This is one of the best Texas road trips for outdoor lovers, and it ends up in Big Bend National Park.

 Big Bend National Park encompasses over 1,200 acres of land just waiting to be explored.

-Take note though, this national park is known for its harsh environment, so be careful out there!
+Take note, though, that this national park is known for its harsh environment, so be careful!

-While in the area, don’t forget to visit Big Bend Ranch State Park also.
+While in the area, don’t forget to visit Big Bend Ranch State Park.

-The largest state park in Texas, Big Bend Ranch has incredible views of the night sky, numerous hiking trails, and some incredible canyon views.
+The largest state park in Texas, Big Bend Ranch, has incredible night sky views, hiking trails, and canyon views.

 Another great small town in this area is Alpine, Texas.